AshKatale/journal_app/README.md

 Protected routes: `/journal/**` and `/user/**` require a valid JWT in `Authorization` header.

-## Notes & TODOs

-- Secrets should not be hardcoded (`JwtUtil` secret).
-Move to environment variables or a secrets manager.
-- Consider enabling Kafka consumer autoStartup or provide a flag to control it (currently the consumer has `autoStartup = "false"`).
-- Add more robust integration tests and CI configuration.

 ## Useful files

 - `src/main/resources/application.yml` — main configuration